 No Fine Dust Filter

 Customers are adamant that this vacuum has no trouble picking up cold, dry ash.
 But we recommend that you buy and install a fine dust filter as a precaution.
-It’s a little extra money that will protect your vacuum significantly.
+It’s a bit extra money that will protect your vacuum significantly.

 Installing a fine dust filter means that your motor will be protected from ash that the standard filter can’t stop.
 You could preserve the lifespan of this vacuum with this simple, affordable step.